diegozea/MIToS.jl/docs/src/Example.md

-The `Information` module of `MIToS` has functions to calculate measures from the [Information Theory![](./assets/external-link.png)](https://en.wikipedia.org/wiki/Information_theory), such as Entropy and Mutual Information (MI), on a MSA.
+The `Information` module of `MIToS` has functions to calculate measures from the [Information Theory![](./assets/external-link.png)](https://en.wikipedia.org/wiki/Information_theory), such as Shannon Entropy and Mutual Information (MI), on a MSA.
 In this example, we will estimate covariation between columns of the MSA with a corrected **MI** that use the BLOSUM62 matrix for calculate pseudo frequencies (`BLMI`).